vijayvulava/geochem/_sources/21Energy.md

 Energy is not a physical substance like water or coffee, so energy transfer cannot be measured with a meter or an instrument.
 So, how can we tell how much useful energy a car can "put out" on one gas tank?

 The ***law of conservation of energy*** guarantees that all the chemical energy in the gasoline will reappear in some form, but not necessarily in a form useful for doing farm work.
-Tractors, like cars, are extremely inefficient, and typically, $\pu{90 \%}$ of the energy they consume is converted directly into heat, which is carried away by the exhaust and the air flowing over the radiator.
+Tractors, like cars, are highly inefficient, and typically, $\pu{90 \%}$ of the energy they consume is converted directly into heat, which is carried away by the exhaust and the air flowing over the radiator.
 We distinguish the energy that comes out directly as heat from the energy that accelerates a trailer or plows a field, so we define a technical meaning of the ordinary word "work" to express the distinction.

 ### What is work?